hannakulikowska/Web-app-for-tracking-expenses/checklist.md

 1. Verify that it is possible to edit an expense record by clicking Edit.
 1. Verify that it is possible to delete an expense record by clicking Delete.
 1. Verify that it is possible to delete all expense records.

+Notes:

+- How many expense records are displayed on the Main page?
+Is there a limit or pagination?
+- Where are the options to edit and delete expense records located?
+How are they visually represented?
+What fields can be edited?
+- Is there a dedicated option to add an expense record on the Expenses page?
+- How does a user navigate to an account's Expenses page?
+Is it by clicking on the account card?
+- Is the Expenses page accessible from the application menu?
+- Are the category details shown for expenses on the Expenses page?
+- Are users able to switch to previous years on the Expenses page to view expenses for specific months in previous years?

 # T11.
 Viewing a pie chart of expenses by categories for a month